-As of September 28, 2021, HCPS operations are adhering to the following guidelines:
+As of February 1, 2022, HCPS operations are adhering to the following guidelines:

-- Schools, offices, transportation, and food and nutrition services operational for all - Use of Facilities open with non-HCPS organizations required to follow COVID-19 protocols including masking and distancing when able - Volunteers essential to the school allowed with administrator approval - COVID-19 diagnostic testing program ongoing at all schools - Supervisors direct work for employees including in-person essential and remote responsibilities - Vaccinations strongly encouraged by CDC, State of Maryland, HCHD, and HCPS
+- Schools, offices, transportation, and food and nutrition services operational for all. - COVID-19 diagnostic testing program ongoing at all schools. - Supervisors direct work for employees including in-person essential and remote responsibilities. - Virtual meetings preferred whenever possible. - Vaccinations strongly encouraged by the CDC, State of Maryland, Harford County Health Department, and HCPS.